Statistics Explained

 Number of transacted dwellings: share of each quarter in the year

-When considering the average quarterly number of transacted dwellings between 2015 and 2023, seasonal patterns could be observed among the countries represented in the graph below.
-The average number of transacted dwellings was the highest in the fourth quarter in 9 countries (Ireland, Bulgaria, Belgium, Cyprus, the Netherlands, Spain, Luxembourg, Austria and Portugal), in the second or third quarters in 5 countries (Denmark, Hungary, France, Finland and Slovenia) and in the first quarter only in one country (Poland).
+When considering the average quarterly number of transacted dwellings between 2015 and 2023, seasonal patterns could be observed among the 15 countries for which data are available (see Figure 4).
+The average number of transacted dwellings was the highest in the fourth quarter in nine countries (Ireland, Bulgaria, Belgium, Cyprus, the Netherlands, Spain, Luxembourg, Austria and Portugal), in the second or third quarters in 5 countries (Denmark, Hungary, France, Finland and Slovenia) and in the first quarter only in 1 country (Poland).
 In 12 of the 15 countries (i.e. all with the exception of Denmark, Hungary and Poland), the first quarter of the year showed the lowest number of transacted dwellings.

 Vertical bar chart showing percentage share of each quarter as the average of 2015 to 2023 in number of transacted dwellings in 15 EU Member States.
 Each country has four columns representing Q1, Q2, Q3 and Q4.
 The countries displayed are: Austria, Belgium, Bulgaria, Denmark, Finland, France, Cyprus, Hungary, Ireland, Luxembourg, Netherlands, Poland, Portugal, Slovenia and Spain.
-Notes: data for Bulgaria cover the period 2017-2023, Cyprus the period 2021-2023 and Poland the average 2015-2022).
+Notes: data for Bulgaria cover the period 2017-2023, Cyprus the period 2021-2023.

 Figure 4: Share of each quarter in number of transacted dwellings